zaszi/scripts/README.md

 A Bash script invoking Pandoc in order to convert one or more GitHub-Flavored-Markdown files to PDF.

-### wake_crimson.sh
+### wake_shale.sh

-A Bash script to Wake-On-LAN a specific host named crimson.
-The call is relayed through a bastion server, named chimera.
+A Bash script to Wake-On-LAN a specific host named shale.
+The call is relayed through a bastion server, named galena.

 ## Contribution